A potential to cause loss or harm to a computing system.

 Benign

-No deliberate intention to cause harm.
-Can still cause harm).
+No deliberate intention to cause harm (can still cause harm).
 Often due to human error.
 Typically associated with normal users or system processes

 Examples: